inverno-io/inverno-mods/inverno-security-jose/README.md

     ...
 ```

 The JWE JSON representation as defined by [RFC 7516 Section 7.2][rfc7516] is a JWE representation that is neither optimized nor URL-safe.
-This notation can hardly be compared to the compact notation and it shall be used for very different puproses, for instance to communicate encrypted content in JSON using different keys and algorithms to one or more recipients.
+This notation can hardly be compared to the compact notation, and it shall be used for very different purposes, for instance to communicate encrypted content in JSON using different keys and algorithms to one or more recipients.

 A `JsonJWEBuilder` is used to create `JsonJWE` with multiple recipients following the JSON representation specification, it is obtained by invoking one of the `jsonBuilder()` methods on the `JWEService` bean.
 Since a `JsonJWE` might have multiple recipients with different encrypted content using different keys and algorithms, only the payload type can be specified when creating the builder, keys will be provided or resolved later in the process.

-A `JsonJWE` is created from common protected and unprotected headers, one payload and multiple recipients with unportected headers used to encrypt the JWE using different keys.
+A `JsonJWE` is created from common protected and unprotected headers, one payload and multiple recipients with unprotected headers used to encrypt the JWE using different keys.
 Unlike unprotected headers, the common protected header is included in the additional authentication data used during the authenticated encryption of the JWE.
 Common headers and per recipient header must be disjoint and content related parameters such as the type (`typ`) or the content type (`cty`) must be consistent across all recipient headers.
 A `JWEBuildException` shall be thrown in case of invalid or inconsistent recipient headers.
-The encryption algorithm parameter (`enc`) must also be consistent across all recipients since the cipher text, the initilization vector, the authentication tag and the content encryption key used to encrypt the JWE are common to all recipients (the JWE is actually encrypted once), it is however encrypted, wrapped or derived per recipient using different keys explicitly provided or automatically resolved for each recipient.
-In case of a direct encryption or direct key agreement algorithm, the algorithm paremeter (`alg`) must also be consistent across all recipients.
+The encryption algorithm parameter (`enc`) must also be consistent across all recipients since the cipher text, the initialization vector, the authentication tag and the content encryption key used to encrypt the JWE are common to all recipients (the JWE is actually encrypted once), it is however encrypted, wrapped or derived per recipient using different keys explicitly provided or automatically resolved for each recipient.
+In case of a direct encryption or direct key agreement algorithm, the algorithm parameter (`alg`) must also be consistent across all recipients.

-> In the particular case of a direct encryption, a `JsonJWE` is really not different than a regular JWE since all recipients have then to share the same encryption key.
+> In the particular case of a direct encryption, a `JsonJWE` is really not different from a regular JWE since all recipients have then to share the same encryption key.

 The following example shows how to build a `JsonJWE` with two recipients using generated keys and a payload encoded as `text/plain` using an explicit encoder: